-It has been suggested that because self-directed behavior may be a coping strategy in the face of stressful stimuli that we do not see elevations in cortisol with acute stressors that evoke increased self-directed behavior (Amrein et al. 2014; Higham et al. 2009; Maestripieri et al. 1992; Troisi 2002; Watson et al. 1999).
 While we were unable to examine the direct association between self-directed behavior and cortisol here, we did find that they both increase across individuals under social conditions.
 Among the different age-sex classes, however, the patterns of self-directed behavior and cortisol were not the same.
 For example, adult females had the highest levels of cortisol but not the highest rate of self-directed behavior.
 An adult female orangutan almost always has at least one dependent offspring.
 The energetic cost of lactation alone is significant (Thompson et al., 2012) and carrying an infant or young juvenile adds to the burden, which likely accounts for their elevated levels of urinary cortisol compared to adolescent females.
 It may be that adult females do not experience anxiety - as manifested by an increase in self-directed behavior - when they are in the presence of conspecifics because they are established in the social landscape and are aware of their social standing with individuals they encounter regularly.
-Self-directed behavior can be an effective way to examine more acute stress, or tension, in social relationships of wild orangutans, while cortisol may be a better metric for examining stress more broadly or in response to more dramatic social events/interactions such as an aggressive encounter.
-It is also possible that energetic stress is a more pertinent stressor for orangutans than is social anxiety, while the opposite appears true for chimpanzees (Emery Thompson et al. 2010).
+Self-directed behavior can be an effective way to examine more acute stress, or tension, in social relationships of wild orangutans, while our results suggest that cortisol may be responding most acutely to energetic stress.
+Studies of chimpanzees support the conclusion that different classes of individuals may be more vulnerable to social versus energetic stressors (Emery Thompson et al. 2010).
+It has also been suggested that we do not see elevations in cortisol with acute stressors that evoke SDB simply because self-directed behavior is an effective coping strategy in the face of stressful stimuli (Amrein et al. 2014; Higham et al. 2009; Maestripieri et al. 1992; Troisi 2002; Watson et al. 1999).
 Future studies should further investigate the physiological correlates of self-directed behavior in wild orangutans, and use matched self-directed behavior and cortisol data to explore whether they are associated.

 Exploring Social Bonds in Wild Orangutans